Transforming Ordinary Lenses into Super-Macro Lenses 🙂

 |A 20mm f/2.8 AI-S lens reverses to:||3.4x ( = 10.6mm edge-to-edge coverage)||5.2x ( = 6.9mm edge-to-edge coverage)|

-With this paradigm in mind, based on the sensor size we’re using, when we decide what magnification (or reproduction ratio) we want to achieve, we need to take the size of our subject into consideration.
-Here is a visual of the difference reverse-mounting key prime lenses can make, on FF vs. APS-C cameras, compared to a standard 1:1 (1x) macro lens:
+With this paradigm in mind, based on the sensor size we’re using, when we decide what magnification (or reproduction ratio) we want to achieve, we need to take the size of our subject into consideration and what combination of lens-to-camera we need to implement to “fill our frame,” compositionally.
+Because numbers and charts are often confusing, here is a visual of the difference reverse-mounting key prime lenses can make, on FF vs. APS-C cameras, compared to a standard 1:1 (1x) macro lens:

 Lens Magnification Visual Comparison